Fund Raising

 Women for Music Award for Professional Development.

 This award was established with a $10,000 bequest from a longtime Women for Music member, Margaret “Rose” Crickard.
 Since this initial gift, we have donated an additional $15,000.* The monies are held in the Symphony Nova Scotia Foundation and with marching funding from Heritage Canada and interest earned, the fund currently generates $2,500 annually.
-The award is granted to a tenured core musician for professional development that benefits the musician’s artistic and professional growth. *An additional $5,000 was added to the fund in December 2022 and $3,500 in Dec 2023.
+The award is granted to a tenured core musician for professional development that benefits the musician’s artistic and professional growth. *An additional $5,000 was added to the fund in December 2022, $3,500 in Dec 2023 and $1,500 in May 2024.

 History of our Book Sales The first part of this history is taken from the 50th anniversary address given by Anne Yanofsky in November 2001